fj715587-collab/group04-file-organiser/README.md

 # (Group 04) File Organiser Utility Project.

-We will build a File Organizer Utility that scans a user-selected folder, groups files into categories based on file extensions, shows a preview of proposed moves in a confirmation GUI, performs the moves on confirmation, and supports undoing the last operation.
+This project is our implementation File Organizer Utility that scans a user-selected folder, groups files into categories based on file extensions, shows a preview of proposed moves in a confirmation GUI, performs the moves on confirmation, and supports undoing the last operation.
 We’ll use Python 3.10, pipenv for dependency management, pytest for tests, and Tkinter for a minimal GUI.
 Developer(s) will implement scanning, preview, move, and undo; QA will write two pytest tests (propose moves, undo).
 Docs/Presenter will prepare README, demo video, and final report.

 ## Features
 - Organizes files into folders by file extension.